zodastone/ALttPDoorRandomizer/README.md

 The Ten Arrows and 5 randomly selected Small Hearts or Blue Shields are replaced by the quiver item (represented by the Single Arrow in game.)
 5 Red Potion refills are replaced by the Universal small key.
 It is assured that at least one shop sells Universal Small Keys.
 The quiver may thus not be found in shops.
 The quiver and small keys retain their original base price, but may be discounted.

+## Logic Level

+### Overworld Glitches

+Set `--logic` to `owglitches` to make overworld glitches required in the logic.

+## Shuffle Links House

+In certain ER shuffles, (not dungeonssimple or dungeonsfulls), you can now control whether Links House is shuffled or remains vanilla.
+Previously, inverted seeds had this behavior and would shuffle links house, but now if will only do so if this is specified.
+Now, also works for open modes, but links house is never shuffled in standard mode.

+## Reduce Flashing

+Accessibility option to reducing some flashing animations in the game.

+## Pseudo-boots

+Option to start with ability to dash, but not able to make any boots required logical checks or traversal.

+## Experimental Features

+The treasure check counter is turned on.
+Also, you will start as a bunny if your spawn point is in the dark world.

+## Triforce Hunt Settings

+A collection of settings to control the triforce piece pool.

+* --triforce_goal_min: Minimum number of pieces to collect to win
+* --triforce_goal_max: Maximum number of pieces to collect to win
+* --triforce_pool_min: Minimum number of pieces in item pool
+* --triforce_pool_max: Maximum number of pieces in item pool
+* --triforce_min_difference: Minimum difference between pool and goal to win

 ## Seed